 Traffic violations may not seem serious, but certain citations can have long-lasting consequences and all traffic violations can contribute to a loss of driving privileges.
-Seth Okin Attorney at Law is an experienced Maryland traffic lawyer who has handled numerous traffic and traffic-related cases.
+Our team has experienced Maryland traffic lawyers who have handled numerous traffic and traffic-related cases.

 Aside from the information below, we have provided several links to pages discussing frequently asked questions about traffic offenses in Maryland.

 A Maryland Traffic Lawyer Can Help

 To help you avoid these consequences, contact a qualified traffic lawyer in Maryland.
 Our traffic attorneys have handled these type of charges of driving while suspended, driving without insurance, and driving without registration.
 These apparently minor traffic violations can have major repercussions.
 With representation from a skilled Maryland traffic lawyer, you can build a strong defense to minimize the impact a driving without insurance charge has on your life.

 What does it mean if you drive when your license privileges were canceled, suspended, refused, or revoked?
 It’s important to understand what is and isn’t allowed, as well as the consequences for defying Maryland license laws.

 Section 16-303 of Maryland license law states that “a person may not drive a motor vehicle on any highway or on any property specified in [the] article while the person’s license or privilege is suspended in this State.”
 This means that if your license was suspended, the Maryland Vehicle Administration revoked your ability to drive for a set amount of time.
 Two suspended driving charges that may apply to your Maryland license are 16-303(c) and 16-303(h).
 Both are very serious charges, and it’s imperative to get help from a Maryland traffic attorney if you face them.